goreleaser/goreleaser/www/docs/customization/build.md

     #
     # Defaults to `false`.
     no_main_check: true

+    # Path to project's (sub)directory containing Go code.
+    # This is the working directory for the Go build command(s).
+    # If dir does not contain a `go.mod` file, and you are using `gomod.proxy`,
+    # produced binaries will be invalid.
+    # You would likely want to use `main` instead of this.
+    # Default is `.`.
+    dir: go

     # Builder allows you to use a different build implementation.
     # This is a GoReleaser Pro feature.